JeremiahKaren/35percent.github.io/ShoppingCentreJR.md

 So, as a result of the S106 drafting failure if Delancey opts to exercise the BTS option, the scheme will provide just over half (57%) of the social rented housing that the planning committee was told it would provide.
 This is a loss of approximately 100 much-needed social rented homes.

 ## FVA discrepancies
-The Council's independent advisors produced a report for the planning committee in which a cost was listed in every FVA saying that there was a £15m CPO cost.
+The Council's independent advisors produced a report for the pl anning committee in which a cost was listed in every FVA saying that there was a £15m CPO cost.
 It says it was provided this assumption by Delancey and that it was in the process of verifying it:

 ![](/img/sccpo.png)

+Planning Committee report said that Delancey's viability assessment had been reviewed by GVA and that assumptions had been agreed.
+But the draft S106 shows that there wasn't agreement (GDV of 17.5% vs 11% on BTS scheme).
+Also GVA hadn't reviewed the hybrid BTS/BTR scheme (see letter from GVA a couple of weeks before hearing).

 ## Misc
 - pg 74, para 7.1 => developer reserves right to retain any surplus resulting from injection of grant funding.